8 days / 7 nights

 Day 6: Borgarfjörður

 Leaving Akureyri, drive west towards the historical valley of Skagafjörður, renowned for its horse breeding and significant role in Icelandic sagas.
-Taking a detour from the main road, this area offers a chance to delve into the Viking history at the Icelandic Emigration Center in Hofsós and the medieval turf houses at Glaumbær.
+Taking a detour from the main road, this area offers a chance to delve into the local history at the medieval turf houses at Glaumbær.
 Drive over the Holtavörðuheiði highland road to Borgarfjörður.

 When arriving in Borgarfjörður your first destination is Reykholt.
 Once the home of Snorri Sturluson, a medieval historian, poet, and politician, Reykholt offers a deep dive into the saga age.
 Visit Snorri's pool, an early geothermal pool, and the museum dedicated to his life and works.
 Continue to Deildartunguhver, Europe's most powerful hot spring.
 The sheer volume of boiling water produced here is awe-inspiring.
 A short drive brings you to the unique Hraunfossar and Barnafoss waterfalls.
 Hraunfossar, known as the 'Lava Waterfalls,' is a stunning series of cascades emerging from beneath a lava field, creating a breathtaking view.
 Nearby, Barnafoss, or 'Children's Falls,' has its own tragic saga that adds a mystical aura to its rushing blue waters.
 Immerse yourself in the rich saga history at the Settlement Centre in the town of Borgarnes, which provides insight into Iceland's early history and the sagas that have shaped Icelandic culture.